 I expect the ATSB, in conducting its responsibilities as the national transport safety investigator, will focus on the following key transport initiatives:

-a) implementation of effective workforce planning, including ensuring the ATSB has the skills and expertise to meet current and emerging challenges in transport safety investigation
+(a) implement effective workforce planning, ensuring the ATSB has the skills and expertise to meet current and emerging challenges in transport safety investigation;

-b) providing for a centre of excellence for transport safety investigation including through the development of the ATSB’s partnerships with educational institutions
+(b) provide for a centre of excellence for transport safety investigation including through the development of the ATSB' s partnerships with educational institutions;

-c) collaborate with other countries to improve accident investigation capability, consistent with international protocols
+(c) collaborate with other countries to improve accident investigation capability and consistency with international protocols;

-e) enhance its research activities into areas which provide the most significant prospects of improving transport safety for the greatest public benefit
+(f) enhance its research activities into areas which provide the most significant prospects of improving transport safety for the greatest public benefit;

-f) work closely with aviation, rail and maritime regulators to ensure that arrangements are in place for the appropriate sharing and use of safety information by the ATSB and each regulator, and that these arrangements are transparent to industry and consistent with a strong reporting culture
+(g) engage closely with aviation, rail and maritime regulators to ensure that arrangements are in place for the appropriate sharing and use of safety information by the ATSB and each regulator, and that these arrangements are transparent to industry and consistent with a strong reporting culture;

-g) work with the Department and the States and Territories to ensure the national rail safety regulation and investigation reforms provide for effective rail safety investigation through their implementation
+(h) support the Department and the States and Territories to ensure the national rail safety regulation and investigation reforms provide an effective framework for rail safety investigation; and

-h) be prepared to provide input into government inquiries reviewing the ATSB’s jurisdiction across different modes of transport.
+(i) be prepared to provide input into Government inquiries reviewing the ATSB's jurisdiction across different modes of transport.